Weak Decoupling Duality and Quantum Identification: Introduction

-Note that Bob measures the output of the channel, but the quality of the code is measured by how well the statistics of this measurement approximate the statistics of the ideal measurement he wants to perform on the message state.
+Note that Bob has at his disposal various quantum measurements at the output of the channel, but the quality of the code is measured by how well the statistics of this measurement approximate the statistics of the ideal measurement he wants to perform on the message state.
 While it may seem that this is an odd way of defining a quantum communication task, normal quantum error correction can also be described this way; namely, Bob wants to be able to simulate \emph{all} measurements on the message state.
 Clearly, if he can perform quantum error correction in the usual sense, then he can perform the simulation.
 But conversely, it follows from the methods of~\cite{ChristandlWinter,HSW-gaussian,Renes10} that if he only has two measurements approximating generalized $X$ and $Z$ observables sufficiently well, he can build a quantum error correction procedure $\cD$.
 Moreover, a quantum-ID code with $\e=0$ is itself a quantum error correcting code; there is no difference between error correction and identification if both tasks are to be performed perfectly.
-Even the task of transmitting classical information is conveniently reflected in this framework.
-In that case, Bob only wants to simulate the measurement of the generalized $Z$ observable.
+But as we shall see, in the regime of non-zero error, $\e \neq 0$, the two concepts diverge.
+Even the task of transmitting classical information is conveniently reflected in the framework of simulating measurements: In that case, Bob only wants to simulate the measurement of the generalized $Z$ observable.

 With this, one can define in the usual way a \emph{quantum-ID capacity} $Q_{\rm ID}(\cN)$ of many uses of the channel as the highest rate at which qubits can be encoded and decoded as in Eq.~(\ref{eq:q.ID}) with vanishing error -- see Section~\ref{sec:qid} for details.
 Previously it was only known that for the noiseless qubit channel $\id_2$, $Q_{\rm ID}(\id_2) = 2$,